samueldonovan1701/arduino-simpleUSART/README.md

 #include "avrUSART/USART.h"
 ```
 ## Pre-definitions
-USART0 through USART3 are conditionally defined in `samsUSART.h`.
+`USART0` through `USART3` are conditionally defined.
 It is recommended to use these rather than instantiating a new USART object.

 If you wish to access other USART ports, you will have to instantiate them yourself.